nbala2k2/My-projects/Weather Prediction/Readme.md

 ## Conclusion

-        > GBM's and the tree models seem to give a higher accuracy as compared to a linear model which is as expected cause of model complexity and computation power.
+        > Xgboost and the tree models seem to give a higher accuracy as compared to a linear model which is as expected cause of model complexity and computation power.
-        > Among GBM's and tree models its better we go with tree models as they took computationally less time and also seem to predict days it rains with higher probability
+        > Xgboost and tree models its better we go with tree models as they took computationally less time and also seem to predict days it rains with higher probability